rajatgoyal715/cron-expression-parser/README.md

 # Cron Expression Parser

-This project has been built in Java, Gradle is used for dependency management and JUnit5 is used for Unit Testing.
+This project has been built in Java.
+Gradle is used for dependency management and JUnit5 is used for Unit Testing.

 ## How To Run
 1. Open this project in IntelliJ IDEA